 - Daniel K.

-Balancing the responsibilities of performance and pedagogy, Mr. Levin is currently adjunct Professor of Voice at Rowan University, Lecturer in Voice at the Mason Gross School of Music at Rutgers University, in addition to being a Doctoral Candidate, and serves as the Young Artist Program Director with the International Summer Opera Festival of Morelia in Mexico.
+Balancing the responsibilities of performance and pedagogy, Colin Levin is currently Adjunct Professor of Voice at Rowan University, Lecturer in Voice at the Mason Gross School of Music at Rutgers University, in addition to being a Doctoral Candidate, and serves as the Young Artist Program Director with the International Summer Opera Festival of Morelia in Mexico.
 Additionally, since 2013 he has served on the Voice and Music History Faculty of the Boston University Tanglewood Institute.
 He has led masterclasses at Concordia College (MN), and Concord Academy (MA).
 In the spring of 2017 he lead Masterclasses as a teaching artist-in-residence at both the Landakotsskóli School in Reykjavík, Iceland, and Concord Academy.
 Colin Levin additionally maintains a private voice studio located in New York City.

 Colin Levin's voice students are currently performing as professional singers and actors in London, touring in Europe, and performing in the US and Canada on regional musical theater and operatic stages.
 His students regularly are accepted as both undergraduate and graduate students into the top music conservatories in the US, London, and Canada as vocal performance majors, including students currently attending the Oberlin Conservatory of Music, Cincinnati Conservatory of Music, Eastman School of Music, Mannes School of Music, Boston University, The Guildhall School of Music and Drama, The Royal Academy of Music in London, Lawrence Conservatory, New York University, The University of Toronto, Northwestern Bien School of Music, and Rider University.
 They regularly place and win competitions, including national semi-finalists and finalists in the emerging professional, collegiate and high school divisions of the Classical Singer Competition, the New York Lyric Opera competition, and the Peter Elvins Competition; and participate in Young Artist Programs such as the Music Academy of the West, the Aspen Music Festival, the Miami Music Festival, and SongFest.